-4. Should a Board member be absent for more than 3 meetings of the Executive Committee, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.
+4. Should a Board member be absent for more than 3 meetings of the Board, without good cause, that position shall be declared vacant and that position shall be filled in accordance with Article V, section 3.

 5. A duly elected officer of the Club, after fair hearing before the Board in closed session, may be removed from office for good cause as determined by the Board.
 A vote for removal is dispositive.

 1. The President shall be the chief executive officer of the Club and shall serve as chair of the Board.
 The President shall appoint the chairperson of all standing and ad hoc committees, with the exception of the Nominating & Election Committee, whose chair is elected by its members.
 The President shall be an ex-officio member of all committees except the Nominating & Election Committee.

 2. The First Vice President shall, in the absence of the President, assume the duties and responsibilities of the President.
 The First Vice President shall be responsible for general membership meeting programs and special events.